 The professional development program implemented by WI provided valuable skills to teachers that enabled them to implement PBE in their own classrooms.
 Evaluation of their experiences implementing PBE offers a window into the benefits of PBE for students and educators’ teaching experience, as perceived by teachers.
 Overall, teachers reported stronger engagement, collaboration, and significance for the concepts learned in their units among students than at other times throughout the year.
 The implementation also had impact on the teachers themselves by providing an opportunity for growth and an expanded repertoire of teaching approaches.
 Furthermore, the teachers enjoyed learning about the opportunities available in the Twin Cities for outdoor experiential and place-based learning.
 The information discovered through the evaluation of this program also provided fodder for recommendations to other organizations for developing strong teacher professional development programs to increase the effective use of PBE.

 Berkowitz, A.R., Ford, M.E., & Brewer, C.A.
 (2005).
 A framework for integrating ecological literacy, civics literacy, and environmental citizenship in environmental education.
 In E. A. Johnson & M. J. Mappin (Eds.), Environmental Education and Advocacy: Perspectives of Ecology and Education (227-266).
-Cambridge: Cambridge University Press.
+Cambridge University Press.

 Capra, F. (2007).
 Sustainable living, ecological literacy, and the breath of life.
 Canadian Journal of Environmental Education, 12, 9-18.